fsfe/reuse-docs/spec.md

 file's Copyright and Licensing Information.

-For Uncommentable Files, the comment header that declares the file's Copyright and Licensing Information SHOULD be in an adjacent UTF-8 encoded text file of the same name with the additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).
+For Uncommentable Files, the comment header that declares the file's Copyright and Licensing Information MUST be in an adjacent UTF-8 encoded text file of the same name with the additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).

 `.license` files MAY be used with Commentable Files, but it is still RECOMMENDED that comment headers be put inside Commentable Files.

-The comment header MUST contain one or more `SPDX-FileCopyrightText` tags, and one or more `SPDX-License-Identifier` tags.
+The comment header MUST contain one or more Copyright Notices and one or more `SPDX-License-Identifier` tag-value pairs.
 A tag is followed by a colon, followed by a text value, and terminated by a newline.

-The `SPDX-FileCopyrightText` tag MUST be followed by a copyright notice.

-Instead of the `SPDX-FileCopyrightText` tag, the symbol `©`, or the word `Copyright` MAY be used, in which case a colon is not needed.

 The `SPDX-License-Identifier` tag MUST be followed by a valid SPDX License Expression describing the licensing of the file (example: